rouault/gdal/doc/source/programs/gdal_vector_compare.rst

 Description
 -----------

-:program:`gdal vector compare` compares two GDAL supported vector datasets and reports the differences.
+:program:`gdal vector compare` compares two GDAL-supported vector datasets and reports the differences.
 In addition to reporting differences to the standard output, the program will also return the difference count in its exit value.

-As a convention, the first dataset specified as a positional argument, or through :option:`--reference`, is assumed to be the reference/exact/golden dataset.
-The second dataset specified as a positional argument, or through :option:`--input`, is the dataset compared to the reference dataset.
+By convention, the first dataset specified as a positional argument, or through :option:`--reference`, is assumed to be the reference (or "golden") dataset.
+The second dataset specified as a positional argument, or through :option:`--input`, is the dataset to compare to the reference dataset.

 Feature content, field definitions, layer and dataset metadata are checked.
 Features are compared in the order in which they are presented by each layer.